Part 28 of "Conflicts

 President Trump tweeted:

-Apparently referring to the DREAMER decision and a second recent decision by the High Court that the word "Sex" in the Civil Rights Act of 1964 prohibits discrimination against women, men, gays, lesbians, and transgender persons.
+He was apparently referring to the DREAMER decision and a second recent decision by the High Court that the word "sex" in the Civil Rights Act of 1964 prohibits employment discrimination against biological females, biological men, heterosexuals, gays, lesbians, bisexual, asexual, cisgender and transgender persons.
 He tweeted "Do you get the impression that the Supreme Court doesn’t like me?"

 Sen. Martha McSally, R-AZ, said it was time to advance legislation on the program.
 She said: